intake/intake/docs/source/roadmap.rst

 Roadmap
 =======

-Some high-level work that we expect to be achieved ont he time-scale of months.
+Some high-level work that we expect to be achieved on the time-scale of months.
 This list is not exhaustive, but rather aims to whet the appetite for what Intake can be in the future.

 Since Intake aims to be a community of data-oriented pythoneers, nothing written here is laid in stone, and users and devs are encouraged to make their opinions known!